K–12 Education: A New Design for Today’s World

 While methods may vary between schools, the central criterion is always each student’s quality of interaction and contribution to the group.

-VII.
+VIII.
 Broader Benefits to Society

 A. Equal Access to Quality Education